MISP/misp-website/content/blog/MISP-airgap.md

 You can find detailed instructions for everything described in this section in the [README](https://github.com/MISP/misp-airgap/blob/main/README.md) file of the offical [MISP airgap](https://github.com/MISP/misp-airgap) repository.

 The overall process of deploying MISP with MISP airgap is fairly straightforward.
-Basically you just need to clone the MISP-airgap repository and download a couple of conainer images from the [MISP images page](https://images.misp-project.org/) on a system with internet access.
+Basically you just need to clone the MISP-airgap repository and download a couple of container images from the [MISP images page](https://images.misp-project.org/) on a system with internet access.
 Then you can transfer the repository and the images to your air-gapped system and you are ready to go.

 ![MISP airgap download](/img/blog/misp_airgap_download.png)